w3c/a11ySlackers/README.md

 # a11ySlackers
+A channel for anyone and everyone to discuss accessible web development
 ## Connecting to Gitter over IRC
 Note: the bridge between IRC and Gitter is a beta service provided by Gitter.